phoenix-oosd/EVTC-Log-Parser/README.md

 ## About

-This program is a parser for ` .evtc ` raid logs in GW2.
-It is written in Java, so requires an installation of ` JRE 1.8 `.
-Upon its first time running (and if the following folders do not exist), these folders will be created in the same directory: ` /logs/ `, ` /graphs/ `, and ` /tables/ `.
-The ` /logs/ ` folder is where you put the ` .evtc ` files you are interested in parsing.
+This program is a parser for ` .evtc ` logs in GW2.
+It is written in Java 8, so requires an installation of ` JRE 1.8 `.
+Upon running the following folders will be created in the launch directory: ` /logs/ `, ` /graphs/ `, and ` /tables/ `.
+Copy ` .evtc ` files for parsing into the ` /logs/ ` folder.
+The program will recursively search the folder for ` .evtc ` files, and process all of them with the selected option.
 Both ` /graphs/ ` and ` /tables/ ` are output folders.

 ## Running

 The Java program is a console application and needs to be ran with ` java.exe `.
 By default (on Windows), double-clicking a ` .jar ` file will instead run the program with ` javaw.exe `, resulting in the program not running.
-To circumvent this, run the program either in the command line or using the supplied ` .bat `.
+To circumvent this, run the program either in the command line or using the supplied ` run.bat ` file.
+Edit the  ` .bat ` files such that there is a path to the parser.
+There are two different ways to run this program:

+### Standalone ###
+Double clicking the standalone  `standalone .bat` will open a console.
+This will display a menu which will apply the chosen option to each  ` .evtc ` in the  `/logs/` directory.
+Simply enter the option you want by number (e.g. 1 for Final DPS) and press Enter.

+### File Association ###
+Double clicking any  ` .evtc ` file and when prompted with "Open with..." select the  ` fileassociation.bat` file.
+This will display the output into a console based on the command arguments given.
+The default argument is  ` "156" ` which displays the Final DPS, Misc.
+Combat Stats, and Final Boons in that order.
+Option 4 and 8 do not work with file association.
+Edit the  ` .bat ` file for the desired output.

 ## Options

-The program displays all data in a tabular format.
+The program displays all data in a tabular or graphical format.
 All DPS numbers are calculated from the damage each player deals to the boss (no cleave damage).
-Rates are a number between 0 and 1 (100% uptime).
+Phases are sections of the fight when the bosses are vulnerable to damage.
 The parser has the following options:

-1. Final DPS - Displays DPS and total damage for each player.
-Also displays the team DPS and team total damage, along with the boss of the HP to gauge log accuracy.
-2. Phase DPS - Displays DPS for each player during each damage phase.
-Only supports W1 + Xera.
+1. Final DPS
+    * DPS by player and group
+    * Damage dealt by each player and group
+2. Phase DPS
+    * DPS for each phase where applicable
+    * Phase duration
+3. Damage Distribution - ranks damage output by skill by each player
+    * Damage breakdown of each player by skill
+    * Ranks skills in order of contribution
-3. Total Damage Graph (not implemented yet)
+4. Total Damage Graph
-4. Combat Statistics - Displays miscelleneous combat stats such as moving rate and scholar rate.
-5. Final Boons - Displays the uptime of each releveant boon and class buff by the end of the fight.
+    * Graphs the damage
+    * Can be used to identify mechanical portions of the fight (e.g. flat lines for Matthias sacrifices)
+5. Miscellaneous Combat Statistics
+    * Healing, Toughness and Condition damage of each player
+    * Fight rates such as Scholar uptime, seaweed salad movement, and critical rates
+6. Final Boons
+    * Show relevant boon uptime
+    * Show relevant class buff uptime
-6. Phase Boons (not implemented yet)
+7. Phase Boons
+    * Boons for each phase where applicable
+8. Text Dump
+    * Saves the above graph(s) into ` /graphs/ `
-7. Text Dump - Saves each of the above tables into a single file at ` /tables/ `.
+    * Saves the above tables into ` /tables/ `

 ## Known Problems
-1. Players that disconnect or join a fight late will be ignored.
+Players that disconnect or join a fight late will be ignored.
-2. Damage numbers on Xera will be overestimated, depending on how much damage is dealt during her break phases.
+Invulnerable detection on KC, Xera is not supported.
+This program has only been tested on Windows.